Gümüşhane Province: Geography

 Gümüşhane is surrounded by high mountains, Zigana-Trabzon Mountains to the north, Çimen Mountains to the south, Giresun Mountains to the west and Pulur, Soğanlı Mountains to the east.
 Trekking is popular sport is at these mountains.
 The Zigana Mountain has a ski center on it and it is a well known touristic place for winter sports.
 Abdal Musa Peak (3331 m.) is the highest peak within it.
 The main trees in the forests are Scotch pine and fir, and there are many animals and birds in the area.
 There are many lakes such as Karanlık Göl, Beş Göller, Artebel Gölü, Kara Göller which are at the peak of Gavurdağı Mountain, and are preserved as natural parks.
 Mountainous territory comprises 56% of the total area of Gümüşhane province.

 History

 In September 1935 the third Inspectorate General (Umumi Müfettişlik, UM) was created.
-Its creation was based on the Law 1164 from June 1927, which was passed in order to Turkify the Kurdish population.
+Its creation was based on the Law 1164 from June 1927, which was passed in order to Turkify the local Greek Muslim population.
 The third UM span over the provinces of Erzurum, Artvin, Rize, Trabzon, Kars Gümüşhane, Erzincan and Ağrı.
-It was governed by a Inspector General seated in the city of Erzurum.
+It was governed by an Inspector General seated in the city of Erzurum.
 The Inspectorate General was dissolved in 1952 during the Government of the Democrat Party.
+In 1989 Bayburt Province was created from part of Gümüşhane Province.